Prickly pear (erect)

 Prickly pear (erect) invades lowland grassland and grassy woodland, dry sclerophyll forests, riparian and rocky outcrop vegetation.

 The plant is drought resistant and does not burn easily.

-The icons on the calendar below represent the times of year for flowering, seeding, germination, the dormancy period of Prickly pear (erect) and also the optimum time for treatment.
+The icons on the following table represent the times of year for flowering, seeding, germination, the dormancy period of prickly pear (erect) and also the optimum time for treatment.